Deep Linear Networks Learn Hierarchical Structure

 The learning problem they study is mapping items such as different plants and animals, to various properties, such as whether they can move, whether they are big, etc.

-Their learning machine is a deep linear network.
+To address this problem while retaining analytic tractability, the authors turn to a deep linear network.
 It’s deep because it has one hidden layer, and linear because the activations of all units are linear.
 Depth doesn’t add anything to the network’s input-output transformation, but, as it turns out, creates interesting learning dynamics.

-They encode inputs $\xx$ are one-hot vectors indicating specific animals, plants etc. Target outputs are binary vectors $\yy$ indicating various properties of each input.
-Their predicted output is geneated by transforming the inputs to a hidden layer via a first set of weights $\WW_1$, and then transforming the hidden layer activations to predicted outputs $\hat \yy$ using a second set of weights $\WW_2$: $$ \hat \yy = \WW_2 \hh , \quad \hh = \WW_1 \xx.$$
+They encode inputs $\xx$ as one-hot vectors indicating specific animals, plants etc. Target outputs are binary vectors $\yy$ indicating various properties of each input.
+Their predicted output is generated by transforming the inputs to a hidden layer via a first set of weights $\WW_1$, and then transforming the hidden layer activations to predicted outputs $\hat \yy$ using a second set of weights $\WW_2$: $$ \hat \yy = \WW_2 \hh , \quad \hh = \WW_1 \xx.$$

-Learning is performed by minimizing the least-squares loss $$L = {1 \over 2}\|\yy – \hat \yy\|_2^2.$$
+Learning is performed by minimizing the least-squares loss $$L = {1 \over 2}\|\yy – \hat \yy\|_2^2.$$ Item-property pairs $(\xx_i, \yy_i)$ are presented in sequence, and weights are updated down the loss gradient after each such presentations.

 Weight updates by gradient descent

-Item-property pairs $(\xx_i, \yy_i)$ are presented in sequence.
-Weights are updated down the loss gradient after each such presentations.
 To find the gradients, we compute the differential $$ dL = -\bE^T d\WW_2 \WW_1 \xx – \bE^T \WW_2 d\WW_1 \xx,$$ where we’ve defined $$ \bE \triangleq (\yy – \hat \yy) = (\yy – \WW_2 \WW_1 \xx).$$

 The gradients are then $${ \partial L \over \partial \WW_1} = -\WW_2^T \bE \xx^T = -\WW_2^T(\yy- \WW_2 \WW_1 \xx) \xx^T,$$ and $${\partial L \over \partial \WW_2} = -\bE \xx^T \WW_1^T = -(\yy – \WW_2 \WW_1 \xx) \xx^T \WW_1^T.$$